Marcel Ophuls: Career

 When the family returned to Paris in 1950 Marcel became an assistant to Julien Duvivier and Anatole Litvak, and worked on John Huston's Moulin Rouge (1952) and his father's Lola Montès (1955).
 Through François Truffaut, Ophuls got to direct an episode of the portmanteau film Love at Twenty (1962).
-There followed the commercial hit Banana Peel (1964), a detective film starring Jeanne Moreau and Jean-Paul Belmondo.
+There followed the somewhat profitable Banana Peel (1963), a detective film starring Jeanne Moreau and Jean-Paul Belmondo.